-Push and hold the menu switch "MENU" for at least 2 seconds to enter the setting mode.
-To exit the setting mode and return to the normal display, push and hold the menu switch "MENU" again for at least 2 seconds.
+Push the "MENU" switch for 2 seconds to enter the setting mode.
+To exit the setting mode and return to the normal display, push the "MENU" switch again for at least 2 seconds.

-Display Description "Grip Warmer" This function allows you to set the low, middle, and high settings to 10 temperature levels.
-"Maintenance" This function allows you to check and reset the "OIL" oil change interval (distance traveled), and the "FREE-1" and "FREE-2" maintenance intervals.

-"Time Trip" This function allows you to check and reset the "TIME-2" and "TIME-3" functions.
+Display Description Grip Warmer This function allows you to set the low, middle, and high settings to 10 temperature levels.
+Maintenance This function allows you to check and reset the "OIL" oil change interval (distance traveled), and the "FREE-1" and "FREE-2" maintenance intervals.
+Time Trip This function allows you to check and reset the "TIME-2" and "TIME-3" functions.
 These time trips show the total elapsed time that the key has been in the "ON" position.
 When the key is turned to "OFF", the trip times stop counting but are not reset.
 The maximum time that can be shown is 99:59.
 When the time trips reach 99:59, they automatically reset to 0:00 and continue counting.
-"Unit" This function allows you to switch the fuel consumption units between "L/100km" and "km/L".
-For the UK only: This function allows you to switch the display units between kilometers and miles.
+Unit This function allows you to switch the display units between kilometers and miles.
 When kilometers are selected, the fuel consumption units can be switched between "L/100km" and "km/L".
-"Display" This function allows you to change the items shown in 3 information displays.
-"Brightness" This function allows you to adjust the brightness of the multi-function meter unit panel to suit the outside lighting conditions.

-"Clock" This function allows you to set the clock.
-"All Reset" This function allows you to reset all items, except the odometer and the clock.
+Display This function allows you to change the items shown in 3 information displays.
+Brightness This function allows you to adjust the brightness of the multi-function meter unit panel to suit the outside lighting conditions.
+Clock This function allows you to set the clock.
+All Reset This function allows you to reset all items, except the odometer and the clock.